svetkrasin/WhaleHunter/README.md

 # WhaleHunter
-This Web3 project will show graphs of activity for ETH wallets.
+This Web3 project will show activity graph for ETH wallets.